Author Duncan Harley's new book is full of tales of North-east culture and mythology

 The intention of this new book, he said, was to expand on these themes in an entertaining and hopefully informative way.

 • ‘Long Shadows – Tales of Scotland’s North East’ is available from Amazon.
+Signed copies are available from Inverurie Whisky Shop.
 The book is supported by The Doric Board.